AndreaMnzt/ns3-V2I-V2V/README.md

 - [ns-3 Implementation of the 3GPP MIMO Channel Model for Frequency Spectrum above 6 GHz](https://dl.acm.org/citation.cfm?id=3067678 "wns3 2017") describes the implementation of the 3GPP channel model based on TR 38.900;
 - [Multi-Sector and Multi-Panel Performance in 5G mmWave Cellular Networks](https://arxiv.org/abs/1808.04905 "globecom2018") describes the multi-sector addition to the 3GPP channel model;

-If you use this module in your research, please cite:

-M. Mezzavilla, M. Zhang, M. Polese, R. Ford, S. Dutta, S. Rangan, M. Zorzi, _"End-to-End Simulation of 5G mmWave Networks,"_ in IEEE Communications Surveys & Tutorials, vol. 20, no. 3, pp. 2237-2263, thirdquarter 2018. [bibtex available here](https://ieeexplore.ieee.org/document/8344116/)

-## Future work
-We are actively developing new features for the mmWave module, including:
-- 3GPP NR beam tracking
-- 3GPP NR Integrated Access and Backhaul feature (see [this repo](https://github.com/signetlabdei/ns3-mmwave-iab) for more details)

 ## About
-This module is being developed by [NYU Wireless](http://wireless.engineering.nyu.edu/) and the [University of Padova](http://mmwave.dei.unipd.it/).
+The mmwave and millicar modules are being developed by [NYU Wireless](http://wireless.engineering.nyu.edu/) and the [University of Padova](http://mmwave.dei.unipd.it/).
-This  work  was  supported  in  part by  the  U.S.  Department  of  Commerce  National  Institute  of  Standards  and Technology through the Project “An End-to-End Research Platform for Public Safety  Communications  above  6  GHz”  under  Award  70NANB17H16.

 <!-- The new-handover branch offers integration between LTE and mmWave and dual connectivity features.